libretime/libretime/docs/appendix/rights-royalties.md

 If you want to go down the commercial music route, check out the https://www.prsformusic.com and https://www.ppluk.com websites for UK licence details.
-In the USA, the https://www.soundexchange.com website currently quotes a 500 dollar minimum annual fee for non-commercial webcasters, plus a usage fee above a certain number of listener hours, for the right to stream music recordings to listeners.
+In the USA, the https://www.soundexchange.com website currently quotes a 1000 (per Jan.
+2024) dollar minimum annual fee for non-commercial webcasters, plus a usage fee above a certain number of listener hours, for the right to stream music recordings to listeners.
 See the websites of [ASCAP](https://www.ascap.com), [BMI](https://www.bmi.com) and [SESAC](https://www.sesac.com) for details of music